terra-campaigns/rhun/README.md

 # Contribute

-Clone this repo, or edit a branch directly from GitHub's webapp.
+Clone this repo, or edit a branch directly from GitHub's web app.
 Look at the list of issues, and choose one to begin with.

 Do not make changes on `main`.